 Partner - Construction

-Stephen is a highly-regarded construction disputes lawyer.
-His expertise is in resolving large scale construction contract disputes particularly regarding claims for variations, delays/disruption, and the like, as well as defective works claims.
-He is very experienced in bringing and defending adjudications under the Construction Contracts Act 2002.
+In terms of advocacy, Stephen is very experienced in bringing and defending adjudications under the Construction Contracts Act 2002.
 He appears regularly in the New Zealand Courts at all levels (including the appellate Courts) and arbitrations, as well as in dispute resolution processes such as mediation and Dispute Resolution Boards.

 - LLB, BCom, University of Auckland